VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 7. `vmctl` supports `--vm-concurrency` which controls the number of concurrent workers that process the input from source query results.
 Please note that each import request can load up to a single vCPU core on VictoriaMetrics.
 So try to set it according to allocated CPU resources of your VictoriMetrics installation.
-8. When migrating large volumes of data by native protocol it might be useful to use `--vm-native-requests-limit` flag to define the number of concurrent export requests from the source database.
-It should be set to value of the `-search.maxConcurrentRequests` value specified on the vmselect if you use cluster version, or on vmsingle if you use single version.

 #### Using time-based chunking of migration